zalando/restful-api-guidelines/data-formats/DataFormats.md

 ## {{ book.must }} Define Format for Type Number and Integer

-Whenever an API defines a property of type `number` or `integer`, the precision has to be defined by the format as follows to prevent clients from guessing the precision incorrect, and thereby changing the value unintentionally:
+Whenever an API defines a property of type `number` or `integer`, the precision must be defined by the format as follows to prevent clients from guessing the precision incorrectly, and thereby changing the value unintentionally:

 | type    | format  | specified value range                                 |
 |---------|---------|-------------------------------------------------------|